THE XXIII IAPRD CONGRESS – HIGHLIGHTS

 GRAND PARADE OF MOVEMENT DISORDERS

 An evening video session where both faculty and attendees present pre-selected cases from around the globe to showcase the amazing breadth of movement disorders.
 This event will be co-hosted by two of our most astute and experienced clinical experts.
 Submission of videos from all attendees will be encouraged.
 The most interesting cases will be selected by a faculty of master clinicians.
+Prior to the session join us for a wine and cheese reception.

 1.5 hours each of practical sessions and/or demonstrations on the proper utilization of botulinum toxin, deep brain stimulation surgery, pump therapy in Parkinson disease, ultrasound application in movement disorders, and the optimal examination of patients with hypo- and hyperkinetic disorders.